 All new directors receive an orientation with respect to the duties and responsibilities of the Board.
 On an annual basis, the Board members participate in the Strategic Planning Retreat, which provides Board members a three-day overview, with senior operating and financial management, of the Company’s strategic business plans.
 Board members may also participate in continuing education programs as necessary to maintain their qualifications and expertise.

 During Board meetings, senior officers and other key employees present information to the Board for consideration.
-Board meetings are periodically held off-site at other plant locations and subsidiary headquarters.
+Board meetings are periodically held off-site at plant locations and subsidiary headquarters.
 At these meetings, in-depth presentations of the plant/subsidiary operations are submitted to the Board, and the directors have an opportunity to ask questions and examine firsthand those operations.

 - Board Meeting Agendas and Practices